(Diet Review) Alkaline water is a thing, but it shouldn’t be. This is why.

 Water is ‘ionized’ by running it over electrodes which supposedly ‘realign’ its oxygen and hydrogen ions.
 This supposedly (I’m already using that word a lot..hmm) creates water with health benefits.
 Interesting.

 I mean, I’m really so tired of companies trying to convince consumers to buy their product by creating some sort of health halo around it.
-It makes me want to barf when I read crap like this sentence on a local alkaline water brand’s site:
+It makes me want to barf when I read stuff like this sentence on a local alkaline water brand’s site:

 “When you drink water that’s sourced with pure intention, packaged with purpose, and keeps impacts to a minimum those good vibes are a power punch of positivity you radiate out.”